-WARNING - Putting the HMI into "Hand" Mode does not prevent the machine's controller from ordering the servomotor to index.
-Before placing your hands into the machine, disable the servomotor by pressing the Servo Off, Master Stop or the Emergency Stop Push Button.
+WARNING - Putting the HMI into "Hand" Mode does not prevent your machine's controller from ordering the Servo Motor to index.
+Before placing your hands into the machine, disable the Servo Motor by pressing the Servo Stop, Master Stop or the Emergency Stop Push Button.

-Hand Control Window - The appearance of this window changes as you switch from "Hand" to "Auto" Mode.
+- 5. Hand Control Window The appearance of this window changes as you switch from "Hand" to "Auto" Mode with Button #4.
 In "Auto" Mode this window will be empty and the legend "Auto" will be displayed above the top edge.
-In "Hand" Mode four additional buttons will be displayed inside the window as shown in Figure 5.3.

-"Home" Button - Moves the servomotor to the Home Position, usually by searching for an external proximity sensor.

-"Single Index" Button - Indexes the servomotor one complete index.

-"Jog Plus" Button - Jogs the servomotor in the forward direction.

-"Jog Minus" Button - Jogs the servomotor in the reverse direction.
+In "Hand" Mode four additional buttons will be displayed inside the window as shown in Figure 5.3. - 6.
+"Home" Button Moves the Servomotor to the Home Position, usually by searching for an external proximity sensor. - 7.
+"Single Index" Button Indexes the Servomotor one complete index - 8.
+"Jog Plus" Button Jogs the Servomotor in a forward direction. - 9.
+"Jog Minus" Button - Jogs the Servomotor in a reverse direction.